Comparative and Historical Sociology Award Recipient History

 2013: Jaeeun Kim, “Colonial Migration and Transborder Membership Politics in Twentieth-Century Korea”

-2013: Kevan Harris, “The Martyrs Welfare State: Politics of Social Policy in the Islamic Republic of Iran”
+2013 Honorable Mention: Kevan Harris, “The Martyrs Welfare State: Politics of Social Policy in the Islamic Republic of Iran”

-2012: Stephan Bargheer, Max Planck Institut-Berlin, “Moral Entanglements: the Emergence and Transformation of Bird Conservation in Great Britain and Germany, 1790-2010”
+2012: Stephan Bargheer, Max Planck Institut-Berlin, “Moral Entanglements: the Emergence and Transformation of Bird Conservation in Great Britain and Germany, 1790-2010.”

-2011: Robert S. Jansen, University of California, Los Angeles, “Populist Mobilization: Peru in Historical and Comparative Perspective”
+2011: Robert S. Jansen, University of California, Los Angeles, “Populist Mobilization: Peru in Historical and Comparative Perspective.”

 2010: Dan Lainer-Vos, Department of Sociology, Columbia University, “Nationalism in Action: The Construction of Irish and Zionist Transatlantic National Networks”